tatecarson/ATMI-Presentation-Marp/index.md

 <!--
-### Key Points on Voice-Overs
-- I explain teh importance of VO to games.
-The human voice enhances game immersion through cues, storytelling, and character interaction.
+- I explain the importance of VO to games, how human voice enhances game immersion through cues, storytelling, and character interaction.
-- Progress from early voice synthesis to recorded dialogue.
+- We progress from early voice synthesis to recorded dialogue.
-- Explain both diegetic and non-diegetic roles of VO; prevalent in story-driven games.
-- **Production Roles**: Involves multiple roles such as producer, writer, voice actor, and engineers.
+- We also discuss the roles in voice over such as producer, writer, voice actor, and engineers.

 ### Exercise 3: Voice Over
 - **Recording Engineer**: Responsibility for high-quality recordings, reflecting lesson on studio setup.